arjungulzzz/ErrorAnalysis/README.md

 ```

 **Response**:
-The response contains paginated `logs`, the `totalCount` before pagination, the `chartData` with requested breakdowns, and an empty `groupData` array.
+The response contains paginated `logs`, the `totalCount` before pagination, and `chartData` with the requested breakdowns. `groupData` is empty.

 ```json
 {